markmead/alpinejs-head/README.md

 - **Reactive**: Head elements update automatically when your data changes
 - **Flexible**: Use JSON, directives, or methods - whatever fits your style
 - **SEO-friendly**: Update meta tags on the fly for better search results

-Perfect for single-page apps or any site where you need different page metadata based on user actions or content changes.

 ## Install